buckeye-cn/About/README.md

 OSU Chinese Hackers
 ===

-We are an unofficial organization in the Ohio State University that gather Chinese students who are interested in computer science and technology.
+OSU Chinese Hackers is an unofficial organization in the Ohio State University that gather Chinese students who are interested in computer science and technology.

 Our events include: weekly lectures, ACM-ICPC trainings, Hackathon team formation + preparation, and winter coding camps.